 The extraordinary scenes unfolded as jockey Jody McGarvey was briefly knocked out cold after being hit in the face by his horse in a freak accident.

-It happened at the sixth fence when McGarvey’s horse Old Supporter became startled after landing from the jump.
+It happened in 2015 at the sixth fence when McGarvey’s horse Old Supporter became startled after landing from the jump.
 The horse whipped its head back, catching McGarvey square in the face.

 The Kildare based jockey was out cold and in danger of falling off his horse and being seriously injured, but was saved by the quick thinking of a rival jockey.